ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 'https://api2.binance.com/api/v3/ticker/24hr?symbol=BTCUSDT'
 ```

-Data will be fetched in with time interval set to 15 seconds.
-Every instance of the widget will be updated at once in same time.
-To achieve that we need to modify our `ExternalWidgetEditing` class.
+Data will be fetched every 15 seconds.
+Every instance of the widget will be updated at the same time.
+To achieve that, we need to modify our `ExternalWidgetEditing` class.

 ```js